Geoffrey Cain

-Geoffrey Cain is an American journalist, author, and writer and anthropologist.
-He specializes in geopolitics and technology.
-His work has appeared in The Economist, Time, Wired (magazine), Foreign Policy, The New Republic and The Wall Street Journal.
-Cain is also a regular commentator on Bloomberg TV, BBC, CNN, and NPR.
+Geoffrey Cain is an American journalist and author.
+He writes about geopolitics, national security, technology and multinational companies.
+His reporting has been published in The Economist, Time, Wired (magazine), Foreign Policy, The New Republic and The Wall Street Journal.
+He is a regular commentator on Bloomberg TV, BBC, CNN, and NPR.

-Cain's work in this field led to him to write his first book, Samsung Rising.
-It was released by Crown Publishing on 17 March, 2020, and has been quoted in various mainstream media.
-Samsung's communication department has criticized his statements on the company.
+Cain is the author of the books, Samsung Rising and the The Perfect Police State.
+He received the citation for the Cornelius Ryan Award for The Perfect Police State.

-In August 2017, he was sensationally accused of spying by news media aligned with the Cambodian People's Party.
+He has been accused of spying by news media aligned with the Cambodian People's Party.
 This was part of a political crackdown leading up to the arrest of Kem Sokha, the former leader of the now-disbanded opposition party, on treason charges.

-In 2021, he released his second book, The Perfect Police State: An Undercover Odyssey into China's Terrifying Surveillance Dystopia of the Future, published by PublicAffairs.
-He received the citation for the Cornelius Ryan Award for this book.

 Education

 Cain attended The George Washington University in Washington, D.C., where he received his BA.
 His studies continued in London, where he received an MA with distinction from the School of Oriental and African Studies.
 He was also a Fulbright scholar in Vietnam.